samkamin/codenow/README.md

 <img src="html5.png" height=200>

 Again, the whole job here is to create some HTML that looks like what we entered by hand.
-The idea of these last few lines is to construct that by putting together pieces of the HTML to form the entire chunk.
-The plus signs are what we used to put the chunks together; technically, `+` means "concatenate strings".
+The idea of these last few lines is to construct that by putting together pieces of HTML to form the entire chunk.
+The plus signs are what we use to put the chunks together; technically, `+` means "concatenate strings".
 Here, we're concatenating the following strings:

 ```